bernedom/bernedom.github.io/_posts/2024-01-24-cmake-library-setup.md

 ## Setting up the project

 Choosing the right file structure for a project is always important as it makes it easier to find files and helps to keep the project organized.
-For libraries it is even more important, most likely others will want to use the library as well.
-Additionally not all files needed to build a library are necessary to use the library, so a clean separation helps to only install the files that are needed.
+For libraries it is even more important, as others will want to use the library as well.
+Usually, not all files needed to build a library are necessary to use the library, so a clean separation helps to only install the files that are needed.
 For this post, we will create a library called "Greeter" or "libGreeter" and use the following file structure:

 ```bash